-My 15-year-old ambiguous intervention story can also show that the South has conditions that go beyond usual Northern experiences and conceptual references.
-This is not the place for summarizing them but mentioning some examples can help to see the importance of approaching them to figure out global solutions.
-Whereas people in the North wonder if they should accept a vaccine, People in the South wonder how to have access to the vaccine to stop death.
-In the South, there are limited resources, limited structures, limited rule of law, but too many needs.
+My 15-year-old ambiguous intervention story also shows that the South has conditions that go beyond usual Northern experiences and conceptual references..
+Whereas people in the North wonder if they should accept a vaccine, people in the South wonder how to have access to the vaccine to stop death.
+In the South, there are limited resources, limited structures, limited rule of law, but so many needs.
 There are places with an unbelievable insecurity, where life risk goes beyond Northern horror stories.
 I have seen an infant who starved to death.
 I have been in places with no running water—not even clean water—around them.
-Nevertheless, adjacent to violence and corruption, there is a higher cultural appreciation of family and elders, more respect for religious practices and traditions, and an amazing disposition to help and share.
-The approach gets more challenging because there are contrasting differences between regions and countries, given that there are areas mostly mirroring the North.

-To approach those Southern neighbors, dialogue can be the starting point, but it will require creative ways of summing efforts.
+Adjacent to violence and corruption, there is a higher cultural appreciation of family and elders, more respect for religious practices and traditions, and an amazing disposition to help and share.
+To approach those Southern neighbors, dialogue can be the starting point.
 Wisdom and experiences as well as resources and strategies from everywhere are called to be integrated.
 We all have an open path to keep learning and practicing social innovation.

-Therefore, I guess that the Christian challenge is acknowledging that the Holy Spirit as the gift of the Father of Jesus Christ makes us all his children, and I cannot be a child of God if I agree on excluding other sisters and brothers from the same table, from safe and healthy life conditions, from dignity, from freedom, etc. I came from the South keeping in mind those needs, and I decided to stay in the U.S. to access better opportunities to approach Latin America and the Global South.
-So, I am now writing from the North, from security and safety, I am writing from a full stomach and AC climatic office, while having clean water for drinking and clean warm water for a bath.
+The Christian challenge is acknowledging that the Holy Spirit as the gift of the Father of Jesus Christ makes us all his children I cannot be a child of God if I agree on excluding other sisters and brothers from the same table, from safe and healthy life conditions, from dignity, from freedom, etc. I came from the South keeping in mind those needs, and I decided to stay in the U.S. to access better opportunities to approach Latin America and the Global South.
 When I am not in need and pain, I tend to forget how pain hurts and how need stresses.
-Because of that, I pray that all that I do will somehow favor the racially and otherwise discriminated, the colonized destroyed cultures, the abused women, the neglected children, the abandoned elders, … That is, somehow favors all those women and men whose blood also runs in my veins because we are the same family.
+I pray that all that I do will somehow favor the racially and otherwise discriminated, the colonized destroyed cultures, the abused women, the neglected children, the abandoned elders, … That is, somehow favors all those women and men whose blood also runs in my veins because we are the same family.